 Collard greens are one of those foods I kind of pity sometimes.
 Like a lot of other green, leafy vegetables (kale!
 Swiss chard! dandelion greens!), it’s not a staple in American meals.
 I mean, I can’t speak for you or your household, but we didn’t eat it growing up—ever.
 When we had vegetables, they were […]

 OK, I know what you’re thinking: pumpkin pie in December?
-Why don’t I just put on a Halloween costume and sing the Star-Spangled Banner while I’m at it?
+Why don’t I just put on a Halloween costume, yeah I’ll put on my joker grill fake teeth and sing the Star-Spangled Banner while I’m at it?
 Listen, I know.
-Pumpkin pie is traditionally associated with Thanksgiving, and I know, here we are, a few days from Christmas—a time decidedly post-Thanksgiving.
-But I’ve thought […]
+Pumpkin pie is traditionally associated with Thanksgiving, and I know, here we are, a few days […]

 As I sit at my computer tonight, I hear the rain outside, hitting the window, sloshing on pavement as cars drive by.
 It smells fresh, earthy, like your hands deep in soil when you’re working in the garden, yet clean, like the glassy drops of dew on grass in the morning.
 It reminds me this is the time of year when things green, when they begin to grow.
 All the storms and pounding rain bring us tulips and lilies, leaves on trees, buds on branches.

 And it’s funny how, a few months ago, when I scraped ice off my car and skidded down the expressway, I didn’t believe this time would come again.
 At its darkest, winter was unending, hopeless—in that way, a little like life, sometimes.